Maung Thar Cho

-Maung Thar Cho is also known for criticizing the Tatmadaw via his literary talks and taking up politically sensitive cases against the Burmese military junta and generals.
+Maung Thar Cho was also known for criticizing the Tatmadaw via his literary talks and taking up politically sensitive cases against the Burmese military junta and generals.

 Early life and education

-Maung That Cho was born on 11 March 1958 in Thonegwa village, Kungyangon Township, Yangon Division, Myanmar.
-He is the eldest child among three siblings.
+Maung Thar Cho was born on 11 March 1958 in Thonegwa village, Kungyangon Township, Yangon Division, Myanmar.
+He was the eldest child among three siblings.

 He graduated from Yangon University in 1981 with a BA Myanmar.
 In 1983, he graduated with an honorary BA Myanmar.
 He received his master's degree in 1988.

 Career

-He began his literary career in 1973, when he was in 10th grade.
-A poem, "Khit Thit Metta" which for the first time appeared in the December issue of Thaung Pyaung Htwela magazine is the piece with which he is said to become an author.
+Thar Cho began his literary career in 1973, when he was in 10th grade.
+A poem, "Khit Thit Metta" which for the first time appeared in the December issue of Thaung Pyaung Htwela magazine is the piece with which he is said to have become an author.
 In 1988, he became a senior editor of Eainmet Phoo magazine.

 Later, he worked as a teacher at the Workers College, Regional College, Foreign Language Science, Yangon University, Meikhtila Degree College and Hinthada College.
 He moved to Yangon Teacher Training College and served as a lecturer in the Myanmar Department.

-In 1997, he won the Mandalay Reader's Favorite Literary Award for his article Stars Ahead of Us (ဖျတ်ခနဲတွေ့ရသည့် ကျွန်တော်တို့ရှေ့က ကြယ်တာရာများ).
+In 1997, he won the Mandalay Reader's Favourite Literary Award for his article Stars Ahead of Us (ဖျတ်ခနဲတွေ့ရသည့် ကျွန်တော်တို့ရှေ့က ကြယ်တာရာများ).
 In 1999, he won the Phyu Friends Literary Award for his article For Daughter to Read (သမီးလေးဖတ်ဖို့).
 In 2000, he won the Taungoo New Archive Literary Award for his book Articles for My Daughter to Read.
 In 2004, he won the Htan Yeik Nyo Literary Award for his book Linkara Road.
 In 2009, he was awarded the Tun Foundation Literary Award for his book Articles for My Daughter to Read.

-Maung Thar Cho was arrested in the early hours of the 2021 Myanmar coup d'état on February 1, along with state leaders, ministers, and several political figures.
-He is not in good health after undergoing military interrogation.
+Maung Thar Cho was arrested in the early hours of the 2021 Myanmar coup d'état on 1 February, along with state leaders, ministers, and several political figures.
+He was not in good health after undergoing military interrogation.
 He was sentenced to two years in prison for incitement charges under Section 505(a) of the Myanmar Penal Code.
 He was released on 16 November 2022 as part of a promised mass release of political prisoners.

+Death

+On 10 July 2025, Maung Thar Cho died of cancer at Pinlon Hospital in Yangon, at the age of 67.

 Selected works

-He has authored over 72 books, of which 47 bookswrittenthored under Maung Thar Cho ahored under Jack (Kungyangon).
+Thar Cho authored over 72 books, of which 47 books written under Maung Thar Cho, authored under Jack (Kungyangon).
 Some of his selected works are as follows: